D-Mielewczyk/GoFace/README.md

 ## CLI Usage

 The GoFace CLI provides a simple interface to run face detection on images.
 You can specify an individual image or process all images within a directory.
-Additionally, you have the option to draw either circles or rectangles around detected faces.
+Additionally, you have the option to draw either circles or rectangles around detected faces, specify the output directory, get help information, and measure performance.

 ### Commands